beyondnaxos/SportSee/README.md

 # SportSee [FRONT]

-[FR] Développez un tableau de bord d'analytics avec React du parcours Développeur Front-end d'OpenClassrooms.
-[EN] Develop an analytics dashboard with React for the OpenClassrooms Front-end Developer path.
+ Develop an analytics dashboard with React for the OpenClassrooms Front-end Developer path.